788 Naval Air Squadron: Fleet Requirements Unit (1942–1945)

 The remnants of the Eastern Fleet TBR Pool, relocated to RNAS Tanga (HMS Kilele), in Tanganyika Territory, East Africa, to regroup, re-equip and to reform as a Fleet Requirements Unit (FRU) on 20 May 1942.
 On 24 June 1942 the squadron relocated to RN Air Section Port Reitz which had lodger facilities at RAF Port Reitz, Mombasa, Kenya and started its role as a FRU.
 Shortages of equipment and lack of re supply led to the unit operating a variety of aircraft with Fairey Albacore, a biplane torpedo bomber, Fairey Fulmar, a carrier-borne reconnaissance and fighter aircraft, Hawker Sea Hurricane, a navalised version of the Hawker Hurricane single-engine single-seat fighter aircraft, Blackburn Skua, a carrier-based dive bomber/fighter aircraft and Fairey Swordfish, a biplane torpedo bomber.
 A detached section operated from RAF Eastleigh, in Nairobi, Kenya, between May and November 1943.

 1944 saw the squadron receive some new aircraft and it was equipped with four Boulton Paul Defiant target tug variants, two Bristol Beaufighter, a British multi-role aircraft and a Supermarine Walrus amphibious maritime patrol aircraft.
 788 Naval Air Squadron disbanded at RN Air Section Port Reitz, Mombasa, on 11 June 1945.

-Aircraft operated
+Aircraft flown

 The squadron has operated a number of different aircraft types, including: